 In a stroke of genius rare in the political elite of Africa, the late Thomas Sankara (Tom Sank to his mates) changed the name of Upper Volta to Burkina Faso in the mid-eighties.
 Why?
 Well because it means The Land of Honest Men.

 As any educational psychologist worth their salt will tell you, if you tell someone they are bad over and over again (as my teachers often did to me), they will eventually think – oh well, if everyone says I’m bad, I must be a bad person, so it’s my nature to do bad things.
-Then they’ll go off and set a cat on fire or make Indiana Jones IV.
+Then they’ll go off and set a cat on fire or make Indiana Jones and the Kingdom of the Crystal Skull.
 The converse is also true.
 Now, knowing the power of Semantics, Tom Sank changed the name of his country so that anybody being corrupt and dishonest is not just a liar and a thief, but is also a traitor, no less.
 The result is startling.
 Even people who would quite happily cosh an old lady to death just to get a better view of the football take a dim view of traitors – so in order to not be seen as a traitor, the good people of Burkina are bribe-adverse in a way that their West African brothers could only dream of.

 Simply put, you cannot be a dishonest man in the Country of Honest Men.
 That’s the power of Semantics.
 For more information, see Great Britain.